SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 <h2> Utilizing Stash </h2>

-Let us do an example calculation to understand the use of stash.
+Let us do an example calculation to understand the use of *stash*.
 We will peform molecular dynamics simulation of a small protien in implicit water.
 To get the necessary files, we use the *tutorial* command on OSG.